 Understanding Adobe's Unusual Options Activity

-Shares of Adobe (NASDAQ:ADBE) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $606.59.
+On Wednesday, shares of Adobe (NASDAQ:ADBE) saw unusual options activity.
+After the option alert, the stock price moved up to $607.74.

 Three Indications Of Unusual Options Activity